pingidentity/pingidentity-devops-getting-started/docs/docker-images/pingdelegator/README.md

 | STARTUP_FOREGROUND_OPTS  | -c ${SERVER_ROOT_DIR}/etc/nginx.conf  |
 | STARTUP_BACKGROUND_OPTS  | ${STARTUP_FOREGROUND_OPTS}  |
 ## Run
-To run a PingDelegator container with HTTPS_PORT=6443:
+To run a PingDelegator container with HTTPS_PORT=6443 (6443 is simply a convetion for PingDelegator so conflicts are reduced with other container HTTPS ports):

 ```shell
   docker run \